Ealing Council (the “council”) owns, manages and runs this website.

 Personal information we collect

 The council does not capture or store any personal information about individuals who access this website (see cookies below) except where you voluntarily choose to give the council your personal details by completing and submitting an enquiry (including the online enquiry form).
 During the course of a telephone call or via an email enquiry or the website enquiry form, we will ask you for your name, email address and a telephone number so that we can contact you to provide you with information about hiring a venue.
-If information is requested by post, a postal address will also be taken.
+If you request information by post, we will request a postal address.

 What we do with personal information

 We use this information only for the intended purpose that you have provided it for ie. in relation to communicating with you and providing details on hiring a venue.

-Your information will be held only for as long as necessary and it will not be passed to any other parties.
-If you enquire and subsequently book a venue, your details will be held for 6 years as legally required; any enquiries that do not result in a booking will be deleted after a period of 2 years.
+The council will not pass your information onto any other parties and we will hold your information only for as long as necessary.
+We will hold your details if you enquire and subsequently book a venue.
+Any enquiries that do not result in a booking will be deleted after a period of 2 years.

 In some cases the council may use your information for another purpose if it is under a legal duty to do so.